learn-academy-2019-charlie/full-stack-1-assessment-jmg3156/fs-one-concepts.md

 Render router

 #### 6. When would you use a generate resource over a generate controller?
-generate resource gives us a model file and a migration file.
+You use generate resource to save time because is generates the controller, migration, resource, model file, whereas generate controller just generates the controller file.

 #### 7. Explain the difference between a controller spec and a request spec.
 controller specs allows you to simulate a single http request in each example.Great for testing API controllers